PPM Logo

 A director of a sub-project of a multi-unit program must qualify by academic appointment or by an approved exception.

-On or before the start date of a proposed project, the Principal Investigator and, if applicable, the Co-principal Investigator(s) must have formally accepted an appointment at UCSD in an eligible title, or qualify by exception approved by the Vice Chancellor for Research as noted below.
+On or before the start date of a proposed project, the Principal Investigator and, if applicable, the Co-principal Investigator(s) must have formally accepted an appointment at UCSD in an eligible title or qualify by exception approved by the Vice Chancellor for Research and Innovation as noted below.
 A Summary of Eligibility Status is included as Exhibit A.

 Academic appointees who currently hold a title in the following groups are automatically eligible by virtue of appointment to submit proposals for extramural support of research, training, or public service contracts or grants, subject to conditions, restrictions, and review procedures established by the Chancellor: